gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality_diff.md

 ![Code Quality Widget][quality-widget]

-In order for the report to show in the merge request, you need to specify a `codeclimate` job that will analyze the code and upload the resulting `codeclimate.json` as an artifact.
+In order for the report to show in the merge request, you need to specify a `codeclimate` job (exact name) that will analyze the code and upload the resulting `codeclimate.json` as an artifact.
 GitLab will then check this file and show the information inside the merge request.